 Iowa College Becomes Battleground For Student Worker Unionization

-A face-off between students and administrators at Grinnell College in Iowa could affect schools across the U.S., through a case that could prompt the National Labor Relations Board to reconsider whether student employees at private colleges and universities can form unions.
+A faceoff between students and administrators at Grinnell College in Iowa could affect schools across the U.S., through a case that could prompt the National Labor Relations Board to reconsider whether student employees at private colleges and universities can form unions.

 Whether student workers should have the right to unionize has long been a point of contention.
 In 2016, under the Obama administration, the NLRB sided with students at Columbia University.
 That means under current policy, students at private institutions have the right to unionize.